turbot/steampipe-docs/docs/faq/overview.md

 ### What are quals?

 Some tables require quals, or qualifiers, in the WHERE or JOIN..ON clause of queries.
 For example, you can't just do this: `select * from github_issue`.
 Steampipe can't query all of GitHub, you have to scope (qualify) the query, for example: `select * from github_issue where repository_full_name = 'turbot/steampipe'`.
 Steampipe uses the qualifier in its call to the underlying API.

 ### How do I know what tables and columns are available to query?

-In the Steampipe CLI you can use `.inspect` to list tables by plugin name, e.g. `.inspect aws` to produce a selectable list of tables.
+In the Steampipe CLI you can use [.inspect](https://steampipe.io/docs/reference/dot-commands/inspect) to list tables by plugin name, e.g. `.inspect aws` to produce a selectable list of tables.
 When you select one, e.g. `.inspect aws_s3_bucket` you'll see the schema for the table.
 You can see the same information on the [Steampipe Hub](https://hub.steampipe.io/plugins/turbot/aws/tables/aws_s3_bucket#inspect).

 ### Can I query more than one AWS account / Azure subscription / GCP project?

 Yes.
 You can create an [aggregator](https://steampipe.io/docs/managing/connections#using-aggregators).
 This works for multiple connections of the same type, including AWS/Azure/GCP as well as all other plugins.
-Turbot Pipes provides cloud organization [integrations](https://turbot.com/pipes/docs/integrations) to simplify the setup and will automatically keep the configuration up to date as your organization changes with adding, removing or modifying connections for [AWS organizations](https://turbot.com/pipes/docs/integrations/aws), [Azure tenants](https://turbot.com/pipes/docs/integrations/azure), [GCP organizations](https://turbot.com/pipes/docs/integrations/gcp) and [GitHub organizations](https://turbot.com/pipes/docs/integrations/github)
+Turbot Pipes provides [integrations](https://turbot.com/pipes/docs/integrations) to simplify the setup and keep configurations up to date by automatically maintaining connections for [AWS organizations](https://turbot.com/pipes/docs/integrations/aws), [Azure tenants](https://turbot.com/pipes/docs/integrations/azure), [GCP organizations](https://turbot.com/pipes/docs/integrations/gcp) and [GitHub organizations](https://turbot.com/pipes/docs/integrations/github)

 ## Performance and Scalability